-As Head Boy and Head Girl, our role is to support the Headteacher and Senior Leadership Team in promoting and representing the school.
+As Head Pupil's, our role is to support the Headteacher and Senior Leadership Team in promoting and representing the school.

 We regularly meet with school council and prefects to make sure that every pupil's voice is heard.
 We also help all children in school, if they have problems we try to help, if they have questions we try to give them an answer.
 If we cannot help we will always find someone that can help.

-To become Head Boy and Girl we went through a rigorous voting process.
+To become Head Pupil's we went through a rigorous voting process.
 We had to deliver a speech to the whole school saying why we would be a good representative for the school.
 Once we had done this every child in school voted and then all the votes were counted.

-Some of the requirements to become a head boy and Girl are;
+Some of the requirements to become a Head pupil are;

 1. Experience of being an excellent role model for others.